govuk-one-login/mobile-id-check-async/test-resources/docs/DEQUEUE.md

 3. #### Event validation

-The Lambda processes each event in the batch.
+The Lambda processes each event in the batch, checking that the `event_name` exists in either the `allowedTxmaEventNames` or `allowedTxmaEventNamesWithoutSessionId` array.
 If event validation fails, an error is logged and the Lambda will then skip to the next event to be processed if one exists.